 Accommodation & Meals

-Volunteers on this project are accommodated onsite in shared dormitory-style cabins, right in the heart of the rescue center and among the animal enclosures!
-Cabins generally have 2-4 bunk beds per room and storage for personal belongings.
+Volunteers on this project are accommodated onsite in shared cabanas.
+Each cabana accommodates up to 4 volunteers in single beds.
 A separate toiletries block is provided for volunteers to use, which includes hot running water and flushing toilets.

 A large communal area is provided for volunteers and staff, which includes full kitchen facilities, a large dining area, comfortable couches and hammocks to relax on.
 Wifi is also available though may be limited at times.
 This is a wonderful environment to volunteer in and past volunteers have raved about how cool it is to be able to live within the rescue center itself!

-Three meals per day are provided at the project and are included in the program fee.
-Volunteers are expected to help with cooking and cleaning up (using a roster-based system), so everyone contributes at meal times – bringing a wonderful ‘family’ feel to this project.
-Volunteers are able to make trips to the local town to purchase any additional food items/snacks they may desire.
+Three meals per day are provided Monday morning to Saturday breakfast.
+Outside these times volunteers can enjoy a meal out in nearby Puyo or prepare food in the communal kitchen.
+Typically everyone contributes at meal times – bringing a wonderful ‘family’ feel to this project.
+Volunteers are able to make trips to the local town to purchase any additional food items/snacks they desire.